Bertie2011/thrown-exception-keyboard/docs/keymap.md

 ![Base Layer](assets/keymap/base-layer.png)

 ## Symbols Layer

-### Zones
-The symbols layer actually consists of 3 partial layers (let's call them zones), that together fill the entire keyboard.
-Using custom code pressing a key in one zone, will turn the others off.
-That way each zone can be used repeatedly, while always having access to the base layer when you need it, without having to deactivate the symbols layer.

-Note that ESC within the navbar zone also turns that zone off.
+The symbols layer consists of 3 [zones](/qmk-lib/zones/) that together fill the entire keyboard: The symbols zone, the nav bar zone and the mod zone.
+Note that ESC within the nav bar zone also turns that zone off.

-This makes the following example sequences work:
-* Delete characters and type new text:
-  * `SYM` (turns all zones on)
-  * `DEL` (causes symbols and mod zones to turn off)
-  * `DEL` (repeat as much as needed, the navbar zone is still available)
-  * start typing (now the navbar zone turns off)
-  * the base layer is completely uncovered now, all zones have been turned off
-* Save all files in editor:
-  * `SYM` (turns all zones on)
-  * `CTRL` (causes navbar and symbols zones to turn off)
-  * `SHIFT` (mod zone was still on)
-  * `S` (now mod zone turns off as well)
-  * the base layer is completely uncovered now, all zones have been turned off

-### Summary
 On the right there are delete, tab and escape keys.
 On the bottom there is ALT on the left thumb, CTRL and SHIFT on the right thumb.

 ![Symbols Layer](assets/keymap/symbols-layer.png)